Tiny-Earth/DemoSite/site/src/summative.md

 Check your own biases and assumptions (Feldman, 2019):

-- Confirmation bias: don’t let existing beliefs about a student bias your grading.
-- Halo effect: don’t let a first impression of a student bias your grading.
+- Grade without knowing who students are to prevent bias in your grading based on existing beliefs about students.
 - Become aware of common stereotypes and find ways to avoid perpetuating and activating them.
 - Don’t let expectations or assumptions about students affect your grading.
 - Use your grading data to self-check: did you give males higher scores over females on free-response questions?
 What about students from HECs?